apache/spark/docs/configuration.md

  <td><code>spark.driver.resource.{resourceName}.vendor</code></td>
   <td>None</td>
   <td>
-    Vendor of the resources to use for driver.
-This option is currently supported on Kubernetes.
+    Vendor of the resources to use for the driver.
+This option is currently only supported on Kubernetes and is actually both the vendor and domain following the Kubernetes device plugin naming convention. (e.g. For GPUs on Kubernetes this config would be set to nvidia.com or amd.com)
   </td>
 </tr>
 <tr>